CoLRev-Environment/colrev/docs/source/index.rst

 ========================================

 The Colaborative Literature Reviews (CoLRev) framework provides a standardized environment, an extensible core engine, and a reference implementation for conducting highly collaborative reviews with a team of researchers and state-of-the-art algorithms.
-A reliable and efficient process requires
+A reliable and efficient literature review process requires:

-- a standard data structure,
+- a standard data structure
-- a shared model for the steps of the review process,
+- a shared model for the steps of the review process
-- dedicated procedures for metadata and fulltext preparation,
+- dedicated procedures for metadata and fulltext preparation
-- principles for trustworthy use of algorithmic and crowdsourced changes,
+- principles for trustworthy use of algorithmic and crowdsourced changes
-- a powerful versioning system (git) that makes changes transparent, and
+- a powerful versioning system (git) that makes changes transparent
-- collaboration principles that are monitored automatically.
+- collaboration principles that are monitored automatically

 CoLRev aspires to be self-explanatory, to anticipate, prevent, and resolve errors, and thereby allow researchers to orchestrate researcher-crowd-machine ensembles with confidence.
 Simply `install the colrev environment <guides/installation.html>`_ and run